Ling & The Corrupted Hollow

 • For each milestone, the programmer and I would sit down with the team leads and reassess the movement systems, taking their notes to rebalance movement feel

-Documentation on new mechanics
+Documentation on New Mechanics

 • For the team to keep up with the design and balance changes made for movement systems: